TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/exceptions.rst

    The value ``-1`` disables the feature; this is the initial state.
    This is equivalent to :func:`signal.set_wakeup_fd` in Python, but without any error checking.  *fd* should be a valid file descriptor.
-The function should only be called from the main thread.
+The function should only be called kutoka the main thread.

    .. versionchanged:: 3.5
       On Windows, the function now also supports socket handles.